Welasco/AzureSentinelSyslog/README.md

 Go to the desired Log Analytics workspace and enable all the desired facilities:
 ![Log Analytics agent config](media/log-analytics-agent-config.png)

-In case you have enabled all facilities with all log levels under agent configuration a RSyslog conf file will be created as follow:
+If you have enabled all facilities with all log levels under agent configuration a RSyslog conf file will be created as follow:

 ```
 [victor@doccentos rsyslog.d]$ cat /etc/rsyslog.d/95-omsagent.conf